72 Pages Posted: 5 Oct 2004 Last revised: 14 Jan 2014

 Moreover, a competitive market for analysts reduces management agency costs.
 While courts can discern fraud or illegal transfers, they are ill-equipped to evaluate the quality of business decisions.
 Judicial oversight can curtail breaches of the duty of loyalty but not breaches of the duty of care; the tasks of curbing breaches of the duty of care and restraining inefficient investments are performed by analysts.
 Furthermore, a competitive analysts' market generates positive externalities for the rest of the economy by improving the information market and facilitating the operations of the investment banking industry.

-Keywords: fraud on the market, mandatory disclosure, efficient market, agency cost, Information asymmetry, information externalities, buy-side analysts, sell-side analysts, accurate pricing, liquidity, insider trading, fraud and manipulation, governance structure
+Keywords: Basic,Class Action, Class Certification, fraud-on-the-market, Halliburton, Securities Litigation, mandatory disclosure, efficient market, agency cost, Information asymmetry, analysts, accurate pricing, liquidity, insider trading, fraud and manipulation, governance structure